CrusaderX/kubernetes/kops/README.md

 ETCDCTL_API=3  etcdctl --cert  /srv/kubernetes/etcd-client.pem --key /srv/kubernetes/etcd-client-key.pem --cacert /srv/kubernetes/ca.crt --endpoints https://127.0.0.1:4001 get /registry/secrets/default/default-token-{{ my_token }}  --prefix
 ```

-Do not forget to add `automountServiceAccountToken: false` record to `spec` location in your `Deployment/Pod/etc`.
+Do not forget to add `automountServiceAccountToken: false` record to `spec` location in your `Deployment/Pod/etc` or disable it on `ServiceAccount` level.

 Do not forget to protect `get aws metaData` from pod: use `NetworkPolicy` or `kiam` or smt.